ADVANCED MACROECONOMICS - 2022/3

 Module Overview

 This module builds on the techniques for dynamic optimization developed in ECOM021 and taken together, the two courses provide a rigorous introduction to modern macroeconomic modelling.
 ECOM047 focuses on model construction, simulation and policy analysis.
 The general approach to macro-economic modelling is to derive all decisions of economic agents from micro-foundations in a rational expectations, dynamic and stochastic setting.
-Taken together with market clearing, the models studied are then of the DSGE (dynamic stochastic general equilibrium) genre that form the basis of macroeconomic modelling that is common in central banks and finance ministries.
+Taken together with market clearing, the models studied are then the dynamic general equilibrium (GE) model that forms the basis of macroeconomic modelling that is common nowadays.

-The Course will study the construction of a rich New Keynesian model in steps, progressing in stages from simpler set-ups.
-The use of Software packages Matlab and Dynare will be taught to carry out the numerical solution and simulation of the models.
-The ultimate aim is to use such models to first, understand the volatility, co-movement and persistence seen in macroeconomic data and second, understand their implications for monetary and fiscal policy
+The Course will study the construction of a rich, modern macroeconomic model in steps, progressing in stages from simpler set-ups.
+The use of Software packages Matlab will be taught to carry out the numerical solution and simulation of the models.
+The ultimate aim is to use such models to first, understand the movements in macroeconomic data and second, understand their implications for policies.

 Module provider